-According to co-owner Jason Herbers, Eli’s Mile High Club (3629 Martin Luther King Jr. Blvd., Oakland) has long had a reputation for being a “grimy punk-rock bar.”
-But as Eli’s approaches its five-year anniversary, an extensive renovation project has cleaned things up while keeping the North Oakland club’s dive-bar identity intact, with one major difference: Now, Herbers says, the food is really, really good.
+According to co-owner Jason Herbers, Eli's Mile High Club (3629 Martin Luther King Jr. Blvd., Oakland) has had a reputation for being a "grimy punk-rock bar."
+But as Eli's approaches its five-year anniversary, an extensive renovation project has cleaned things up while keeping the North Oakland club's dive-bar identity intact, with one major difference: Now, Herbers said, the food is really, really good.

 Herbers told What the Fork that the centerpiece of the club's big renovation project is a fully remodeled kitchen.
 To head that kitchen, he's hired David Hledik and Louise Martin, a pair of New Orleans chefs.
 Together, Hledik and Martin are now running a casual restaurant within the club called Couyon Cajun & Po'Boys, replacing standard bar fare — burgers, chicken wings, and such — with New Orleans-style Cajun and Creole cuisine.